PreetamGKatakali/100Days-Of-Coding/Day76/README.md

 # Day76🧑‍💻
 ## Topics going to cover:
 ### DSA
-- Write a program.
+- Write a program to check weather the given number is power two or not.
-- Write a program.
+- Write a program to implement heap sort.

 ## Installing the Java and Node
 Follow Links :